Scranton man shoots at woman, police say

 She beeped the horn when she arrived.
 Willey and Brunson argued again.
 After Brunson told Willey her brother will beat him up, Willey grabbed a firearm and shot at her four or five times, police said.

-Police found a spent shell casing in the area and Willey's wife, Ivilese Leak, confirmed he did fire a gun during the altercation, according to the complaint.
+Police found a spent shell casing in the area and Willey's wife, Ivilese Leak, confirmed he fired a gun during the altercation, according to the complaint.

 Police arrested Willey later in the day without incident with the help of the department's Special Operations Group, a tactical team